-L’altro giorno, Gabriel Wyner contacted la studentessa matta to share notizia about his new brain child called Fluent Forever: Foreign Language Pronunciation Trainers.
+L’altro giorno, Gabriel Wyner contacted la studentessa matta to share notizia about his new brainchild called Fluent Forever: Foreign Language Pronunciation Trainers.
 It is an ambitious and fascinating project that is currently being funded through Kickstarter, a website where anyone can help new projects get off the ground through small or large donations.
 After reviewing his videos and the information he has on the Kickstarter site I was immediately intrigued.
 Mi sono incuriosita e volevo sapere più.
 Quindi ho chiesto Gabe di darmi più informazione.
 I wanted to know more I asked Gabe to fill me in on the details.
 Here is what I learned from my interview with him.

 Studentessa matta: Ciao Gabe!
 I’m always looking for the next thing that will move me closer to fluency.
-For the most part, I have self taught myself the Italian language.
+For the most part, I have self-taught myself the Italian language.
 When I began my language journey I concentrated all my efforts on grammar and memorizing words.
-At first I was afraid to open my mouth and speak the language.
+At first, I was afraid to open my mouth and speak the language.
 Because many of the vowel and letter combinations were so unfamiliar I didn’t want to sound like a complete idiot.
 As I built up confidence, of course, that all changed!
-But as a result, I think I skipped an really important step in the “apprendimento della lingua” – that of thoroughly learning Italian pronunciation correctly.
+But as a result, I think I skipped a really important step in the “apprendimento della lingua” – that of thoroughly learning Italian pronunciation correctly.
 To this day there are still words that trip me up.
 Like tovaglia / table cloth and tovagliolo / napkin!
 All those dipthongs and tripthongs can get a little tricky!
-So lately, I am going back to basics and really focusing removing my “American accent” and perfecting my Italian pronunciation skills.
+So lately, I am going back to basics and really focusing on removing my “American accent” and perfecting my Italian pronunciation skills.
 Infatti I am working with an Italian singer to work on diction and pronunciation.

 When I read about your project I was immediately interested because you are focusing on modules that you are calling “Pronunciation Trainers” that are designed to help you acquire and retain sounds in your target language.
 I think it is something that could be very useful to all language learners.
 Let’s get started!
 Here are some questions I have for you!